Guidance and Counseling

 Direct Student Services Direct services are in-person interactions between school counselors and students and include the following:

-Responsive services: Responsive services are activities designed to meet students’ immediate needs and concerns.
+- Responsive Services.
+Responsive services are activities designed to meet students’ immediate needs and concerns.
 Responsive services may include counseling in individual or small-group settings or crisis response.

-Indirect Student Services
+Indirect Services include:

-Indirect services are provided on behalf of students as a result of the school counselors’ interactions with others including referrals for additional assistance, consultation and collaboration with parents, teachers, other educators and community organizations.
+- Referrals for additional assistance, consultation and collaboration with parents, teachers, other educators and community organizations.

 At the International School of Port of Spain (ISPS), we strive to prepare our students and their families for the challenges that they will face in the future.
 Our High School Program is a college preparatory program, therefore, it is only natural that we assist our students in the transition to college/university.